saucer/saucer.docs/Getting-Started/Your First App.md

 ## Setup Project

-First we'll setup a simple CMake project, once that's done you can continue to the exiting parts like [Interoperability](Interoperability.md) and [Embedding](Embedding.md) 😉!
+First we'll setup a simple CMake project, once that's done you can continue to the exciting parts like [Interoperability](Interoperability.md) and [Embedding](Embedding.md) 😉!

 ### Dependencies
 First make sure you have all the required dependencies installed.